5l1v3r1/ShuffleMac/README.md

 # ShuffleMac
-A basic software to modify the mac address and modify the internal ip of my machine.
+A basic software to modify the mac address and modify the internal IP.